 As the night comes, sunset is the main attraction here in Legian Beach.
 If the sky is clear, and the sun gets closer to the horizon, the crowd gets plenty.
 The blue sky color gets darker gradually with some combination of red, orange, and yellow.

 Sitting on the bean bags makes the experience even greater.
 Rent one from the beach guys.
-Usually, the bean bags are ready and arrange neatly a few hours before sunset.
+Usually, the bean bags are ready and arranged neatly a few hours before sunset.
 Sometimes the vendors charge nothing for the bean bags.
 Following a certain purchase of beers.

 Food and Drinks